Sales interview questions: The 10 most common questions and how to answer them

 GCSEs:

-Work Experience
+Work experience

-Try not to repeat yourself when you are bullet pointing each job.
-Mix it up, and try to think of different skills/styles of environment you’ve worked in.
-This should be brief and, as a general rule of thumb, focus on the last five years of your career, or last three roles, in chronological order with the most recent at the top.
-You should highlight your key achievements and use bullet points rather than lengthy descriptions.
+This should be brief and, as a general rule of thumb, focus on the last five years of your career, or last three roles, in chronological order, with most recent at the top.
+You should highlight your key achievements, and use bullet points rather than lengthy descriptions.

 References